 Source: Courtesy of Wikimedia Commons

-Thevet embarked for the east c.
+Thevet embarked for the Orient c.
 1537, where he travelled for five or six years.
 He claimed to have come to America in 1550 with the pilot Guillaume Testu but this statement is now generally considered to be false.
 From 10 Nov.
 1555 to 31 Jan.
 1556 he was in Brazil as almoner to Villegaignon, vice-admiral of Brittany, who had gone there to establish a French colony.
 Elevated to the position of almoner to Catherine de Médicis, he later became historiographer and cosmographer to the king.
-A bogus scholar and a naive compiler of facts, he recorded indiscriminately everything he read or heard, while at the same time creating the impression that he himself had actually visited the countries (including North America) which he described.
+A bogus scholar and a naive compiler of facts, he recorded indiscriminately everything he read or heard, while at the same time creating the impression that he himself had actually visited the countries (including North America) that he described.

 André Thevet, Cosmographie universelle; Les singularitez de la France antarctique, autrement nommée Amérique: & de plusieurs terres & isles découvertes de nostre temps (Paris, 1558; autre éd., Anvers, 1558; éd.
 Paul Gaffarel, Paris, 1878).
 The 1878 edition also contains a biographical note, v-xxxiii, repr. in part in BRH, XVIII (1912), 321–33.
 Biggar, Early trading companies, 231–42.
-Ganong, “Crucial maps, i”, 109–29.
+Ganong, “Crucial maps,” i, 109–29.
 Hoffman, Cabot to Cartier, 171–79.

 Frank Lestringant, Sous la leçon des vents: le monde d’André Thevet, cosmographe de la Renaissance (Paris, 2003).

 © 1966–2023 University of Toronto/Université Laval

 Cite This Article